 Imagining the mess, Ashley pulled loose the towel Xavier had slung over his shoulder.
 She reached up and gently wiped the sugar from his cheek.
 He kept his gaze locked on her, as three separate conversations picked up around them.
 Ashley's breath caught.
 One look from Xavier was sill enough to make her heartbeat stutter.
 “Are you ready to start decorating?”

 “How did the last kid’s entry look?”
 Instead of walking back to their spot at the table, Xavier guided her to the opposite side of the room, away from the conversations of how the Frenzy and the Bedlam were faring in the football and hockey worlds, respectively.
 Extra decorating supplies and a freshly brewed pot of coffee were within reach, and Xavier topped off both of their cups.

 She added vanilla flavored creamer to her coffee.
 “It’s a gingerbread chess board with gingerbread snowmen, elves, trees, and presents as the chess pieces.
 Clean lines, colorful, and whimsical.”

 “Pretty impressive for the under twelve crowd, but then again, the twenty-three other ones I saw all impressed me too.
-No way could I have done anything like that at that age.”
+No way could I have done anything like that when I was a kid.”
 He pressed a kiss to her temple and then cupped her face in his hands.
 “You doing okay?
 Your smile isn’t reaching your eyes.”